PrasadChate/E-commerce/README.md

 ```bash
 npm run dev
 ```
--**OR**
+- **OR**
--if npm run dev is giving error then run tha frontend and backend individually
+- if npm run dev is giving error then run tha frontend and backend individually
 ```bash
 cd frontend
 npm run client